naveenmh/centos-custom-ISO-build/README.md

 9. Once everything OK you just run this script "Custom_iso_builder.sh"

-10. Make sure that you resolve all the deppendency errors after running the script "Custom_iso_builder.sh"
+10. Make sure that you resolve all the deppendency errors after running the script "Custom_iso_builder.sh" else the BUILD is 'NOT OK!'

-11.
+11. It works fine for CentOS But not tested on Other OS's I think its almost same for other OS also except Anaconda Installer!!!